-Due to the recent uptick in scams in the current job market, the Federal Trade Commission has launched a new program called “Operation Bottom Dollar.”
+Due to the recent uptick in scams in the current job market, the Federal Trade Commission launched a program called “Operation Bottom Dollar.”
 In conjunction with local law enforcement, the FTC is doubling their current efforts to find and expose scam artists.
-A brief synopsis of Operation Bottom Dollar can be found in the FTC video below.

 “Federal and state law enforcement officials will not tolerate those who take advantage of consumers in times of economic misfortune,” Vladeck said.
 “If you falsely advertise that you will connect people with jobs or with opportunities for them to make money working from home, we will shut you down.
 We will give your assets to the people you scammed, and, when it’s appropriate, we’ll refer you to criminal authorities for prosecution.”